al-broco/mimosa-jscs/README.md

 Compatibility
 -------------

-This module uses version 1.7.3 of JSCS.
+This module uses a version of JSCS compatible with 1.7.3.

 It has been tested with Mimosa version 2.3.17 but should work with other versions of Mimosa as well.